 Early intervention services provide vital support so that children with developmental needs can thrive and grow.

 Screening & Evaluation

-A Service Coordinator, provided by your community’s early intervention program, will explain the early intervention process and guide you through next steps.
+After you request an evaluation for your child, a Service Coordinator, provided by your community’s early intervention program, will explain the early intervention process and guide you through the next steps.